lpickens03/lpickens03.github.io/about.md

 I currently work for a government contractor, assessing customer infrastructure for security vulnerabilities as well as supporting in-depth vulnerability testing of customer systems.

-In my free time, when not working on my Master's, certifications or home lab projects, I enjoy exploring the world of astronomy and photography, as well as comsuming whatever good food and wine I come by.
+In my free time, when not working on my Master's, certifications or home lab projects, I enjoy exploring the world of astronomy and photography, as well as consuming whatever good food and wine I come by.
 <br/>